 consilium esse Apollinis, ut in naves se suaque <omnia> conferrent: the inelegant syntagm consilium esse + ut/ne is well attested since Ter.
 Phorm.
 934 (TLL V col. 444, 67‒74).
 Guillemin2 prefers navis of Q, a late testimonium, so as to follow Neposʼ taste for archaisms, but here the variant is not adequately supported by the manuscript tradition or by the context (same situation at Them.
 2. 8).
 The sequence se suaque, with alliteration, is also attested at Them.
 2. 8; Epam.
 4. 4; 8.
 1, and it mainly occurs in Caesar (nine times) and Livy (seven occurrences).
 The iunctura with confero elsewhere recurs only in Caes.
 Gall.
 2. 13.
 2; 3.
 28. 2; 6.
 10. 2 (TLL IV col. 183, 36‒7).
 The semantic similarities between these two parallels suggest the disappearance of omnia from Neposʼ text, and it seems confirmed also by the parallelism with Them.
-2. 8, where occurs the same syntactic structure and context: suaque omnia, quae moveri poterant...deportant.
+2. 8, where the same syntactic structure and context occurs: suaque omnia, quae moveri poterant...deportant.

 eum enim a deo significari murum ligneum: significare here has the particular meaning of ʻto show, recommendʼ (OLD pp. 1758‒9 s.v.; Cortese 171).
 According to TLL IV col. 444, 58‒66, it is introduced by the previous consilium esse, following a common syntactic structure already attested at Plaut.
 Epid.
 163; mil.
 344; most.
 866, but a variatio with the previous ut in naves se suaque conferrent suggests that significari might be taken with persuasit.